Successfully further educate digitally

 E-learning for companies

-Last updated on this page: 08/01/2022
+Last updated on this page: 01.08.2022

-About this page
+About this Page

-Learn about the advantages of e-learning in companies on this page: Which methods are useful for your application?
+Learn about the advantages of e-learning in companies on this page: What methods are useful for your application?
 What do real examples from practice look like? – in the sidebar, you can jump directly to the answer to your question!

-Why is E-Learning important for companies?
+Why is E-Learning Important for Companies?

 Advantages and Disadvantages of Pure E-Learning

-Clear advantages of e-learning compared to in-person training.
+Clear advantages of e-learning compared to presence

 Challenges in E-Learning Compared to In-Person Learning